dev-oskar/dev-oskar/README.md

     👯 I’m looking to collaborate on interesting open-source projects.

-    💼 I'm actively looking for a new job!
-Feel free to reach out if you think I'd be a good fit for your team.

 🧗‍♂️ Beyond the Code

 When I'm not building software, I'm passionate about connecting with the world around me.
 I love: